Book a demo

 What is Descriptive Correlational Research?

 Descriptive correlational research is a quantitative research method that describes the relationship between two or more variables without manipulating them.
-This means that researchers observe and analyze how changes in one variable are associated with changes in another.
+Also called a descriptive-correlational research design, this non-experimental approach lets researchers observe and analyze how changes in one variable are associated with changes in another — revealing whether a positive, negative, or zero correlation exists.

 The primary goal of this type of research is to understand the extent to which variables co-vary or move together without attempting to establish a cause-and-effect relationship.